RobTillaart/Stopwatch_RT/README.md

 # Stopwatch_RT

-Arduino Library implementing a stopwatch including seconds, milliseconds microseconds
+Arduino Library implementing a stopwatch including seconds, milliseconds microseconds.

 ## Description

-The stopwatch class allows one to create a stopwatch with 4 levels of resolution
+The stopwatch class allows one to create a stopwatch with 4 levels of resolution:
 - **MICROS** - microseconds
 - **MILLIS** - milliseconds (default)
 - **SECONDS** - seconds